lightkurve/lightkurve/_sources/about/contributing.rst.txt

     $ git push origin name-of-your-branch

 Head to https://github.com/lightkurve/lightkurve after issuing the `git push` command above.
-You should automatically see a button that say "Compare and open a pull request".
+You should automatically see a button that says "Compare and open a pull request".
 Click the button and submit your pull request!